 Our expertise in competition economics is recognised and our team has been trusted at the national, international and EU level, in the public and private sector.

-- Our client list includes competition authorities such as the UK’s OFT and CC and the EC DG Competition.
+- Our client list includes competition authorities such as the UK’s Competition and Markets Authority (CMA) and the EC DG Competition.
 We have also worked for national authorities in a number of other European countries.
-In our private sector work we have partnered with a number of law firms both based in Europe and the US.
+In our private sector work we have partnered with a number of law firms both based in Europe and the USA.

 - We have worked in a number of high profile international cartel damages assessment cases including marine hoses, car glass, air cargo and elevators.